How GPS Fleet Management Systems Work: Technology and Process Explained

 • Advanced receivers compensate for signal degradation

-Modern GPS fleet tracking systems utilize signals from multiple GNSS networks to improve accuracy and reliability in challenging environments.
+Modern GPS fleet tracking systems employ signals from multiple GNSS networks to improve accuracy and reliability in challenging environments.

 GPS satellite network communicating with fleet vehicles